AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                            "meta:referencedFrom":"https://ns.adobe.com/xdm/context/namespace"
                         }
                      },
-                     "description":"The identity of the segment or snapshot definition in with the domain of the specific system that processes that type of segment.
+                     "description":"The identity of the audience or snapshot definition in with the domain of the specific system that processes that type of segment.
 Deprecated.", "meta:status":"deprecated",
                      "meta:xdmType":"object",
                      "meta:xdmField":"xdm:segmentID",